Skip to main content

 The topics addressed respond to contemporary research in journalism, media, culture and communication.
 They may include the following:

-Integrated approaches to research methodology and cultural fields;
+Integrated approaches to research design, methods and cultural contexts;

 Quantitative and qualitative research methods and analysis;